nullren/nullren.github.io/_posts/2018-09-25-category-theory-for-programmers-chapter-8.md

 ---
 layout: post
-title: "Category Theory for Programmers Chapter 8"
+title: "Category Theory for Programmers Chapter 8: Functoriality"
 category:
-tags: []
+tags:
+- Category Theory
+- Category Theory for Programmers
 ---

 Last chapter was about functors, but this is about how we can make them useful.
 In